metamorph-inc/openmeta-rocket/README.md

 ### Java
 OpenRocket is Java application, so __Java x86__ (version 6 or later) must be installed on your machine to run simulations with it.
-1. Download and install the latest version of the Java SDK for Windows x86. ([Java SDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))
+1. Download and install the latest version of the Java SDK for __Windows x86__. ([Java SDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html))

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Note: You must accept the license agreement and make an account to download the SDK.*